-Brooke Diamond O'Brien is in her ninth season as the head women's lacrosse coach at Washington and Lee.
-She has posted an 117-39 (.750) overall record and a 68-4 mark in league play in her first eight seasons at the helm.
+Brooke Diamond O’Brien is in her 11th season as the head women’s lacrosse coach at Washington and Lee.
+She has posted a 149-46 (.764) overall record in her first 10 seasons at the helm.

 O'Brien's first campaign resulted in one of the best seasons in program history.
 The Generals set a school record for wins in a season (17-3) and acheived the highest national ranking (5th) in the the history of the program.
 W&L went undefeated in conference play, claimed the conference tournament title and advanced to the second round of the NCAA Tournament.